Mets' Brandon Nimmo: Nearing spring debut

-Nimmo is expected to make his Grapefruit League debut this week, Tim Healey of Newsday reports.
+Nimmo is likely to make his Grapefruit League debut this weekend, Pat Ragazzo of SI.com reports.

-Nimmo has been eased along in Mets camp this spring, but there are no injury concerns at the moment.
-The 29-year-old re-upped with New York in December on an eight-year, $162 million pact.
+Nimmo hasn't appeared in a game yet this spring, but he's simply building up energy and durability for the regular season after logging a huge number of plate appearances in 2022.
+The 29-year-old outfielder and leadoff man re-upped with the Mets this winter on an eight-year, $162 million deal.

 More News